raku-community-modules/Web-App-MVC/README.md

 options to your model class.

-There are no standards for this, unless you are using the WWW::App::Easy::Model::DB base class, in which case you must supply __database__ and __table__ parameters.
+There are no standards for this, unless you are using the WWW::App::MVC::Model::DB base class, in which case you must supply __database__ and __table__ parameters.
 The __database__ parameter must be the name of a defined database in the __db__ configuration (see below.)